 Dresses for Summer

 Dresses are great for summer in New Zealand.
-Lean into the laid-back and adventure-ready style of the locals with a sporty dress.
+Lean into the laid-back style of the locals with a cute but functional dress.

 Moisture-wicking dresses are ideal, and one option that readers are obsessed with is the Columbia Freezer dress, which has cooling, sweat-wicking fabric to handle all kinds of adventures.